arepaFlipper/redux_toolkit_tuto/redux-demo/README.md

 - Provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.
 - Use middleware for logging, crash reporting, performing asynchronous tasks etc.

+steps to use middleware in Redux:

+1. import the middleware.
+2. pass it into the store as an argument to the createStore() function and pass in the Middleware to the apply middleware method.
+This step is where we extend Redux with additional functionalities (like asynchronous actions management).

 `❯ npm i redux-logger`

 ```